What is the Canadian Music Class Challenge?

 Everything you need to know about this year's contest

-CBC Music's Canadian Music Class Challenge is returning this fall, in celebration of the 50th anniversary of the Juno Awards.
+CBC Music's Canadian Music Class Challenge is returning this fall!

-Every year, we challenge music educators from across Canada to teach their students a Canadian song from our list, but we know that this school year will be different for many students and teachers.
+Every year, we challenge music educators from across Canada to teach their students a Canadian song from our list, but we know that this school year will still be a challenge in different ways for many students and teachers.